arcxp-ce-support/Fusion-Training-User-Stories/README.md

 2. You should see a settings panel where we're going to define the Search, View, and Edit URLs and the Host Load Timeout Msec

-3. When testing the Power-Ups locally the URL should look like this:
+3. When testing the Power-Ups locally the URL for each view, should look like this:

     http://localhost/[name-of-the-page]?_website=[your-website-id]&outputType=powerup#[hash]

-    Note: the website id should be a valid one, you can go to your organization's dashboard and go to the Sandbox env, under delivery click on `Sites`, there you'll find the list of websites that your organization has.
+    Note: the website id should be a valid one, you can go to your organization's dashboard and go to the Sandbox env, under `delivery` click on `Sites`, there you'll find the list of websites that your organization has.

 &nbsp;